ZZhangsm/STIntg/README.md

 Subcellular-level spatial transcriptomics data contain unprecedented contexts to uncover finer cellular clusters and their interactions.
 However, integrative analysis at subcellular resolution faces many challenges due to its ultra-large volume, ultra-high sparsity, and severe susceptibility to technical conditions and batch effects.

-We introduce **STUltra**, a scalable and accurate framework for integrating subcellular-level spatial omics data across spatial, temporal, and biomedical dimensions.
-Built on contrastive learning, STUltra combines a robust graph autoencoder with an interval sampling step to enhance batch-effect correction, enable clear characterization of shared and condition-specific tissue structures, and provide seamless extension to super-resolution platforms such as **Visium HD**, **Xenium**, and **Stereo-seq**.
+We introduce **STUltra**, a scalable hypergraph framework that integrates multi-sample ST data for precise domain detection and genome-wide association study (GWAS)-based disease trait mapping.
+From ST datasets, STUltra first constructs interval-sampled integrative hypergraphs, in which hyperedges capture tissue neighborhoods within the slices as well as shared biological contexts across the slices.
+It then combines a robust graph autoencoder with contrastive learning to learn batch-corrected, spatially informed embeddings for identifying spatial domains across the tissue sections.
+These embeddings are then coupled with GWAS statistics to map trait-associated signals onto the integrated tissue sub-structure landscapes spanning different sections, developmental stages, and disease conditions.

 ### ✨ Key Features

-- 🔬 **Subcellular Resolution**: Handles ultra-large volume and ultra-high sparsity data
+- 🔬 **Subcellular Resolution**: Designed for ultra-high-resolution spatial transcriptomics data with extreme sparsity
-- 🚀 **Scalable**: Processes datasets containing over 1,000,000 cells efficiently
+- 🚀 **Million-scale Scalability**: Efficiently processes datasets containing over **1,000,000** spatial locations
-- 🎯 **Accurate**: Outperforms existing tools in both accuracy and efficiency
+- 🎯 **Accurate Domain Detection**: Learns robust spatial representations and consistently outperforms existing integration methods
-- 🔄 **Multi-platform Support**: Compatible with Visium HD, Xenium, Stereo-seq and other subcellular platforms
+- 🔄 **Cross-platform Integration**: Supports Visium HD, Xenium, Stereo-seq, and other high-resolution spatial transcriptomics platforms
-- 📊 **Batch Correction**: Robust batch-effect correction across spatial, temporal, and biomedical dimensions
+- 🧩 **Robust Batch Correction**: Integrates samples across spatial, temporal, and biological conditions while reducing batch effects
+- 🌍 **Spatial Context Modeling**: Uses interval-sampled hypergraphs to capture both local tissue neighborhoods and cross-sample biological contexts
+- 🧬 **Disease Trait Mapping**: Integrates GWAS summary statistics to identify trait-associated spatial domains across tissues
+- 🚧 **Coming Soon**: GWAS mapping code is being organized and will be released soon.

+> **📢 Note:** The GWAS trait mapping module is currently being cleaned up and documented.
+The corresponding code will be released in a later update.
 ---

 ## 💻 Installation